-The proposed project would be unlikely to directly impact the fractured bedrock Piedmont Aquifer since this aquifer is typically overlain by many feet of saprolite and is therefore unlikely to be impacted by the project.
+The alternatives would be unlikely to directly impact the fractured bedrock Piedmont Aquifer since this Aquifer is typically overlain by many feet of saprolite and is therefore unlikely to be impacted by the project.
 The shallow sand aquifers located to the southeast of the fall line could potentially be impacted by both point source and non-point source pollution from the project.
-There are no critical aquifer protection areas or sole-source aquifers that would be affected by the proposed project.
+There are no critical aquifer protection areas or solesource aquifers that would be affected by the proposed project.